 The game was picked up by retro publisher Mega Cat Studios after a chance meeting: “The game is being published by Mega Cat Studios, who have showcased their games for many years at a festival I co-founded at the Smithsonian American Art Museum (SAAM) called SAAM Arcade.
 I ran into them at a convention in Columbus, Ohio and showed them Kudzu after chatting for a bit.
 We thought it might be a good fit, so decided to work on it together.
 They likewise helped connect me with the game’s composer, Brandon Ellis who also worked on 30XX, Catlateral Damage, and a bunch of other cool stuff, and helped organize making physical editions and other merchandise.”

 Kudzu was crowdfunded and we asked Chris if this added any extra pressure, knowing Game Boy fans have paid money upfront: “Crowdfunding is great for getting money to work on projects and visibility, but also makes you more accountable to an audience than you normally might be on regular social media.
 In the case of Kudzu, we crowdfunded mostly after the game was finished so there wasn’t much to do on that end, but you do have to do things like build art books and other merchandise, that you might not otherwise have to.
-With the other game I’m working on, Little Nemo and the Nightmare Fiends, we crowdfunded much earlier in the project as a way to build up our ‘vertical slice’ with the early version of a game that you show to publishers as proof of concept, and for that, we have to update backers frequently on the state of the game, but also have to be clear on what the priorities of the project currently are.
+With the other game I’m working on, Little Nemo and the Nightmare Friends, we crowdfunded much earlier in the project as a way to build up our ‘vertical slice’ with the early version of a game that you show to publishers as proof of concept, and for that, we have to update backers frequently on the state of the game, but also have to be clear on what the priorities of the project currently are.
 It’s mostly game development vs. merchandise, both of which take a lot of your attention.”

 Chris explains what makes GB Studio a good tool for making games such as Kudzu: “It makes games like Kudzu way more achievable for one person or a small team.
 Big, exploratory adventures are high among the ‘wish list’ games people want to make when they start making games.
 The usual advice is to make small things like a shooter or other arcade-like experiences since they show you how long even simple things take.
 That advice still holds up and I tell new devs to make small things even in GB Studio, but the resources required to make a respectable adventure are much lower, especially if you don’t do real-time combat.
 It takes a lot less time to get to something really impressive, especially if you don’t do color, although doing color is still good, it adds the extra step of coloring it vs. focusing on the green/gray palette.”